git4humans/git4humans/README.md

 ### Windows

 The easiest way to install for Windows is download the installer from the [release page](https://github.com/git4humans/git4humans/releases) and run it.
-The file is small and installation process is fast.
+The file size is small and installation process is fast.

 You can check your installation by running the following command in cmd: